YosraGriri/AV-speech-separation/Mask_Estimation/VisualVoice/README.md

 Before using the scripts, ensure you have completed the following steps:

-1. Download the pre-trained models from the [VisualVoice GitHub repository](https://github.com/facebookresearch/VisualVoice) and place them in the `pretrained_models` folder.
+1. Download the pre-trained models from the [VisualVoice GitHub repository](https://github.com/facebookresearch/VisualVoice) and place them in the `pre-trained model` folder.
 2. Install the required libraries from the main folder of this repository:

     ```bash